bbonkr/example-node-app-202410/README.md

 ### PORT

-Port number to wait for requests
+Port number to wait for requests. (default: 3000)

 ### APP_DELAY